plone/training/deployment/opsworks/intro.rst

 inclusion of resources, and facilitating features like auto-scaling and auto- healing.

-Opsworks is built on Chef, which is a configuration management system similar to Ansible, but built on Ruby [*]_.
+Opsworks is built on :term:`Chef`, which is a configuration management system similar to Ansible, but built on Ruby [*]_.

 The tools and concepts described here attempt to ensure that you can deploy a complex Plone site without having to